-You will pay the costsharing that applies to primary care services or specialist services or outpatient hospital services (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" above).
+primary care physician services or specialist services or outpatient hospital services (as described under "Physician/practitioner services, including doctor's office visits" above or "Outpatient hospital services" in this benefit chart) depending on where you receive services.

+Medically-necessary medical or surgical services that are covered benefits and are furnished by a physician in your home or a nursing home in which you reside You pay \$5 for primary care physician services or, in certain circumstances, nurse practitioner, physician's assistant or other non-physician health care professional services.
+You pay \$10 for specialist physician services.

+- Additional telehealth services, including:

+- Covered services included in Virtual Medical Visits:

+- Cardiac Rehabilitation Services

+- Intensive Cardiac Rehabilitation Services

+- Urgently Needed Services

+- Primary Care Provider

+- Outpatient Rehabilitation Services Occupational Therapy

+- Specialist

+- Other Health Care Professionals

+- Outpatient Rehabilitation Services Physical Therapy and Speech-Language Therapy

-What you must pay when Services that are covered for you you get these services Medically-necessary medical or surgical services that You will pay the costsharing that applies to are covered benefits and are furnished by a physician in primary care services or your home or a nursing home in which you reside specialist services (as applied in an office setting, described above in this section of the benefit chart) depending on the type of physician that provides the services.
-Certain telehealth services, including: You pay \$0. o Covered services included in Virtual Medical Visits: Primary care provider Urgently needed services o Telehealth or virtual medical visits are medical visits delivered to you outside of medical facilities by network providers that have appropriate online technology and live audio/video capabilities to conduct the visit. o Not all medical conditions can be treated through virtual visits.
-The virtual visit doctor will identify if you need to see an in-person doctor for treatment.
-You pay \$0. o Virtual Mental Health Visits are mental health visits delivered to you outside of medical facilities by virtual providers that use online technology and live audio/video capabilities.
-Visit virtualvisitsmentalhealth.uhc.com to schedule a virtual appointment.
-Covered services include individual mental health services Note: Not all conditions can be treated through virtual visits.
-The virtual visit provider will identify if you need to see an inperson provider for treatment.
-You have the option of receiving these services either through an in-person visit or via telehealth.
+- Telehealth or virtual medical visits are medical visits delivered to you outside of medical facilities by network providers that have

+You pay \$0.

+- appropriate online technology and live audio/video capabilities to conduct the visit. - Not all medical conditions can be treated through virtual visits.
+The virtual visit doctor will identify if you need to see an in-person doctor for treatment. - O Virtual Mental Health Visits are mental health visits delivered to you outside of medical facilities by virtual providers that use online technology and live audio/video capabilities.
+Visit virtualvisitsmentalhealth.uhc.com to learn more and schedule a virtual appointment. - Covered services include individual mental health services - Not all conditions can be treated through virtual visits.
+The virtual visit provider will identify if you need to see an in-person provider for treatment. - You have the option of receiving these services either through an in-person visit or via telehealth.
 If you choose to receive one of these services via telehealth, then you must use a network provider that currently offers the service via telehealth.